rhashimoto/sqlite-blocking-vfs/demo/README.md

 \* The reserved lock must be polled and SQLITE_BUSY returned on failure.
 All other lock requests may be blocking.

+This *is* a blocking VFS - it blocks on the transition to the SHARED and EXCLUSIVE states.
+However, it cannot block on the transition to the RESERVED state as this would leave the system in deadlock.

 ### OPFSWriteHintVFS
 Using the write hint requires adding another lock, the write hint lock.
 When the write hint has been received, the lock modes are:
 |locking state|write hint lock|access lock|reserved lock|